National Immigrant Justice Center

-- Makes assessment of income eligibility and makes appropriate referrals for those individuals not eligible for Organization services.
-Recommends exceptions to financial guidelines to the Supervisor.
+- Conducts preliminary intake interviews.
+Gathers all relevant facts for each case for presentation at team meetings or to legal supervisors.
+Makes assessments of income eligibility, if applicable, and makes appropriate referrals for those individuals not eligible for NIJC services.
+Recommends exceptions to financial guidelines to supervisors when appropriate.

-- Develops and implements preliminary case strategy in terms of immigration law and procedure.
-Develops further strategy in terms of immigration law and procedure.
-Develops further strategy in consultation with supervisor.
+- Develops and implements case strategy in terms of immigration law and procedure.

-- Prepares the case for hearing, drafting legal papers, engaging in negotiation, presenting evidence, etc. in accord with the Code of Professional Responsibility for the legal profession.
+- Prepares cases for interviews and/or hearings, drafting legal cover letters and briefs, engaging in negotiation, presenting evidence, etc., in accord with the Code of Professional Responsibility for the legal profession.

-- Carries a volume of work as required by the department.
-Has in-depth knowledge of legal and other resources.
-Provides a wide range of court advocacy services.
+- Carries a volume of work as required by the project.

 - Remains current on immigration law, policies and procedures.
-Remains current on implications of criminal and civil law as it applies to the representation of immigrants and refugees.
+Remains current on criminal and civil law as they apply to the representation of immigrants and refugees.

-- In accord with the ethical standards required of the legal profession, the Code of Professional Responsibility, preserves client confidentiality, accounts for client monies and avoids conflict of interest.
+- In accord with the ethical standards required of the legal profession, the Code of Professional Responsibility, preserves client confidentiality, accounts for client monies, and avoids conflicts of interest.

 - Maintains complete and accurate client records.
-Prepares timely statistical reports.
-Conducts biannual case audits for presentation and review of the Supervisor.
+Ensures timely entry of all statistical data into databases/servers.
+Conducts independent and team case audits.

-- Participates in training on immigration law and procedures.
-May conduct training sessions as assigned by the Supervisor.
+- Participates in training on immigration law and procedures as assigned by legal supervisors.
+May conduct trainings as assigned by legal supervisors, as well.

 - Identifies trends and recurring legal and social concerns.
 Recommends strategies for solutions and other needed advocacy.

-- Interprets and translates for department and other Organization staff as needed.
+- Interprets for NIJC clients and staff and translates documents and other materials as needed.

-- Adheres to professional standards as outlined by governmental bodies, (and/or other appropriate professional associations), private funding sources, Organization plans/policies and Unit guidelines.
-Participates in periodic evaluative reviews and/or in-house and external staff training to ensure that she/he understands and continues to adhere to such standards.
-Initiates requests for assistance or guidance from Supervisor to address new issues or complex concepts affecting adherence to professional standards.
+- Adheres to professional standards as outlined by governmental bodies, private funding sources, NIJC plans/policies, and project guidelines.
+Participates in periodic evaluative reviews and/or in-house and external staff trainings to ensure understanding of and adherence to such standards.
+Requests assistance or guidance from legal supervisors as needed to address new issues or complex concepts affecting adherence to professional standards.

 - Other duties may be assigned.

-- Education and/or Experience: Juris Doctorate Degree required; and one year of direct experience in social service counseling and/or legal representation.
+- Education and/or Experience: Juris Doctorate Degree required.
+One year of direct experience in legal representation preferred.